Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

 Step-by-Step Guide

-Choosing the Right Hearing Aid for You
+Selecting the perfect Hearing Aid for You

 • Your level of hearing loss

-• Comfort and aesthetics
+• Comfort and style

 • Battery life and maintenance

-• Lifestyle needs and daily activities
+• Lifestyle requirements and daily requirements

 3. Are Signia hearing aids rechargeable, and how do I turn them on?

-• Automatic models activate when removed from the charger.
+Automatic models activate when removed from the charger.

 4. How do I choose between RIC and BTE hearing aids?